I have never thought that one day I would own a cat, but I think that was

 1. Improved Physical and Mental Health

-Pets can lower blood pressure, triglycerides, and cholesterol levels.
-A recent study found that even the simple act of watching fish swim in an aquarium can lower blood pressure and heart rate and reduce stress.
+Pets can help lower blood pressure, triglyceride levels, and cholesterol levels.
+A recent study found that even the simple act of watching fish swim in an aquarium can lower blood pressure, heart rate, and reduce stress.
 Furthermore, pets provide companionship that can help combat feelings of loneliness.

 2. Increased Exercise

 Most dogs need to be walked twice a day, which means you’re walking right alongside them.
-This increased physical activity not only improves your physical health but also combats depression and makes you happier.
+This increased physical activity not only improves your physical health but also helps combat depression and increase your overall happiness.

 3. More Opportunities to Socialize